-- I. Project Title - II.
+I. Project Title

+II.
 Principal Investigator.
-Name, address, phone number, email address, and affiliation of PI (as listed on DPR 65 application). - III.
-Abstract - IV.
+Name, address, phone number, email address, and affiliation of PI (as listed on DPR 65 application).

+III.
+Abstract

+IV.
 Introduction.
 Describe the study rationale and significance.
 Include a summary of relevant literature and specific hypotheses to be tested and/or study objectives.
-Describe why you want to do research in California State Parks?

-∨.
-Methods
+V. Methods

 - A. Study Area.
 Describe the geographic area(s) in which the research will take place.
 Use California State Park unit name(s) and place names.
 Attach maps or geographic coordinates for each distinct study location.
 GIS files in standard formats may also be accepted.
 For planning purposes, California State Park boundary layers are available online, as is a map of California State Park units and districts. - B. Procedures.
-Describe your study and sampling design, field and laboratory methods or protocols, treatments and controls, number of replicates, and statistical analyses and models, and include power analyses to justify proposed sample size(s) needed to answer the question(s). - C. Collections.
+Describe your study design, field and laboratory methods or protocols, and planned analysis, including any statistical techniques or models. - C. Collections.
 For proposals involving collections of specimens, provide details on the type, size, quantity, and condition to be taken and explain why collection is necessary.
 Describe the disposition of specimens collected.
 For specimens that will be curated, indicate where they will be held.
-Provide a power analysis to justify proposed sample size(s).

 - D. Other State or Federal Permits.
-Provide evidence of other applicable valid (through the duration of the proposed study) state and/or federal permits required for your proposed research. - E. Soil Disturbance.
+Provide evidence of other applicable state and/or federal permits required for your proposed research in California State Parks. - E. Soil Disturbance.
 For proposals involving soil disturbance (e.g., placement of stakes, collection of soil cores), provide details on the type, location, area, depth, number, and distribution of any such activities.
 Even minor soil-disturbing activities usually require additional review by a California State Parks archaeologist.
 To facilitate review and reduce processing time required for your permit, please identify each ground disturbance area on a USGS 7.5-minute topographic map.